 The typical entry requirement is a first degree in a relevant discipline, normally an upper second or above or equivalent.
-English language requirement IELTS 6.5 (with a minimum of 5.5 in each component) or Swansea University recognised equivalent.
+English language requirement IELTS 6.5 or Swansea University recognised equivalent.

 Months of entry

 Take advantage of one of our 100 Master’s Scholarships to study at Swansea University, the Times Good University Guide’s Welsh University of the Year 2017.
 Postgraduate loans are also available to English and Welsh domiciled students.
 For more information on fees and funding please visit our website.

 The MA in Ancient Egyptian Culture is a distinct programme focussing on ancient Egyptian history, language and material culture offered by specialist international researchers.

 Egyptology enjoys an invaluable asset in its purpose-built Egypt Centre, which houses about 3,000 objects from Ancient Egypt.
 This impressive and important collection illustrates more than 4,000 years of human development from the prehistoric to the early Christian era and plays an integral role in our teaching.